Keith Rosewarne

-Keith John Rosewarne (18 July 1924 – 27 May 2008) was an Australian rules footballer in the VFL.
+Keith John Rosewarne (18 July 1924 – 23 May 2008) was an Australian rules footballer in the VFL.

 Family

 The son of Raymond Edgar Rosewarne (1898–1984), and Ruby Beatrice Pearl Rosewarne (1900–1930), née Buckland, Keith John Rosewarne was born at Windsor, Victoria on 18 July 1924.

 He married Mary Lorna Casey on 19 March 1949.

 Education

-He was educated at Elwood Central School; and whilst there, was selected yo represent Victoria in the 1938 Australian Schoolboys' (under 15) Football Carnival, along with a number of other future VFL footballers, including Les Foote, Len McCankie.
+He was educated at Elwood Central School; and while there, was selected to represent Victoria in the 1938 Australian (Under 15) Schoolboys' Football Carnival, along with a number of other future VFL footballers, including Les Foote and Len McCankie.

 Football

 St Kilda (VFL)

 A local recruit, having played with the St Kilda Thirds before his military service, Rosewarne made his senior debut in 1946, winning the best and fairest award in his first season.
 He played as a rover and was a regular goalscorer, often kicking multiple goals in a match.

 In 92 games with the club, he scored 150 goals for an otherwise unsuccessful team.